wqferr/lua-vectorize/doc/ode.md

   create the solver.
 - `solver:multistep(n: number | nil): function`
   To be used in `for` loops, this calls `solver:step` repeatedly.
-If `n` is ommited, it will never stop on its own.
+If `n` is ommited, it will never break the loop on its own.

 #### Examples